 ✅ Fewer clicks on SERP results

-According to the Rand Fishkin’s study held in 2019, more than 50% of searches results on Google SERP have no clicks.
+According to Rand Fishkin’s study held in 2019, more than 50% of search results on Google SERP have no clicks.

 Knowledge Graph Panel is part of the reason for it.
 Because Knowledge Graph helps Google answer more queries directly in the SERP.

-Just look at the SERP results for “What is SEO” query:
+Just look at the SERP results for the “What is SEO” query: